The "Other" Bloodstream

 Another problem is the build-up of too much toxic waste matter.
 This initiates a break down in these delicate vessels.
 Poisonous chemical warfare gases have caused this kind of damage in lung tissue.

-Although these tiny vessels are able to contract and push their load toward a node, poor nutrition or general weakness may cause the expanded vessels to hold on to their contents instead.
+vessels to hold on to their contents instead.
 To help them do their job, the movement of the body during exercise helps to squeeze fluid forward.

 Little valves close behind each contraction and keep the liquid from backing up.
 We also find these same one-way valves in blood veins within the legs.
-Their main responsibility is to return blood to the heart.

 In a word, the lymphatic system completes the train of events that feed and nourish every cell.
 Whereas the blood brings oxygen, food and messenger-hormones to each cell, the lymph collects wayward blood proteins, waste products and microbes from the spaces surrounding each cell.
 These are then detoxified, the usable compounds are reclaimed, and a purified lymph fluid is returned to your bloodstream.